 Building guest loyalty first involves identifying your business mix and determining your most profitable customer segment.
 After doing so, hoteliers can then create and implement propositions that tap into the needs and wants of their different guest segments.
 It is essential always to remember that building guest loyalty requires more than just offering guests a typical loyalty program.
 The secret lies in providing rewards and services that trigger a fundamental emotion – such as status, security, or belonging – hoteliers can develop an emotional connection with their guests.
 Determining what initiatives cause the right emotions is compelling because hoteliers can then establish personalized services and perks to their guests – something that OTAs cannot do.
 This, in turn, gives hotels the upper-hand against the massive OTA giants and an opportunity to win back not only direct bookings but also repeat business.

 There are many effective ways for hoteliers to build guest loyalty.
-First, it is essential to build guest loyalty across other channels, such as mobile, social media, website, advertising, etc. In order to provide the level of engagement and superior service that travelers desire, it is imperative to respond to negative reviews through TripAdvisor, post useful content regularly through multiple social media platforms, provide a seamless mobile experience, and plenty more that will differentiate your hotel from your competitors.
+First, it is essential to build guest loyalty across other channels, such as mobile, social media, website, advertising, etc. To provide the level of engagement and superior service that travelers desire, it is imperative to respond to negative reviews through TripAdvisor.
+You need to post useful content regularly through multiple social media platforms, provide a seamless mobile experience, and plenty more that will differentiate your hotel from your competitors.
 Second, providing personalized services, such as exclusive packages or customized amenities, is another powerful method to foster guest loyalty.
-Third, it is also important and highly impressionable to ensure that guests realize that you greatly appreciate their business.
+Third, it is also essential and highly impressionable to ensure that guests realize that you appreciate their business.

-Building guest loyalty has become increasingly difficult over the years, and hoteliers must constantly adapt to the changes in guest preferences.
+Building guest loyalty has become increasingly difficult over the years, and hoteliers must continuously adapt to the changes in guest preferences.
 Conclusively, guest loyalty drives direct bookings, and direct bookings create loyal guests that will return to your hotel time and time again.